prominence-eosc/docs/jobs.md

 * Environment variables
 * Working directory

-A workflow consists of one or more jobs and the dependencies between them.
+A workflow consists of one or more jobs and any dependencies between them.
 Jobs within a workflow can be executed sequentially, in parallel or combinations of both.

 An example workflow, including how it is made up of jobs and tasks, is shown below: